schiklen/HTManalysisCourse/CentreCourseProtocol.md

 ## Methods (Image Analysis)

-As we are interested in the attenuation or the enhancement of the protein transport machinary from ER to the plasma membrane via the Golgi apparatus, we compare the protein density in ER, the Golgi and the plasma membrane.
+As we are interested in the attenuation or the enhancement of the protein transport machinery from ER to the plasma membrane via the Golgi apparatus, we compare the protein densities in the ER, in the Golgi and on the plasma membrane.
 For this, we use three different images.

-The minimal detaset consists of three images:
+The minimal dataset consists of three images:

-1. Dapi signal: nucleus image
+1. DAPI signal: nucleus staining
 2. cy3 signal: VSVG signal
 3. Immunostaining signal: VSVG signal exposed to the extracellular space.

-Dapi signal is used for locating individual cells and marking them.
+The DAPI signal is used to locate individual cells and marking them.
 VSVG signal tells us where the VSVG protein is located within the cell.
 When they are at the Golgi, they are concentrated close to the nucleus.
 When they are in ER and the plasma membrane, they are evenly distributed within the cell.
 To check the VSVG protein specifically localized to the plasma membrane, the third image from immunostaining of the VSVG protein is used: the signal only appears when the protein is exposed to the extracellular space.

 ###Prescreening

-There are bad images just because of simple failures during acquisition, such as
+There are unusable images just because of simple failures during acquisition, such as

 - out of focus
 - over exposure

 We exclude these images by prescreening images.
+As a criterium for image quality, the standard deviation of all pixel intensities is calculated.
+Low standard deviation
 Standard deviation of pixel intensity in each image is measured, and those with extreme values will be excluded from the analysis.
 For this, a black list of file names which will be used in the main analysis is created.

 We probably will not explain this part in detail, just show you how it was done.